nicolashery/mac-dev-setup/README.md

 Now I can open a file with `$ subl myfile.py` or start a new project in the current directory with `$ subl .`.
 Pretty cool.

 Sublime Text is very extensible.
 For now we'll leave it like that, we already have a solid installation.
 To add more in the future, a good place to start would be to install the [Sublime Package Control](http://wbond.net/sublime_packages/package_control/installation).

+##Atom
+Atom is a cool editor for javascript projects.
+Download from https://atom.io/ after installation, go to commandline, and install packages you need.
+- atom install react
+- atom install vim-mode

 ## Vim